microsoft/BCTech/samples/AppInsights/faq-for-bots.md

 # Which environments log telemetry to my resource?
-Run the query *AvailableEnvironments.kql*
+To analyze which environments log telemetry to your Application Insights resource, run the helper query AvailableEnvironments.kql

 Get all helper queries here: https://github.com/microsoft/BCTech/tree/master/samples/AppInsights/KQL/Queries/HelperQueries

 # Which signal is present in my resource?
-Run the query *AvailableSignal.kql*
+To analyze which signal is present in your Application Insights resource, run the helper query AvailableSignal.kql

 Get all helper queries here: https://github.com/microsoft/BCTech/tree/master/samples/AppInsights/KQL/Queries/HelperQueries